JensKlimke/yamlify/README.md

-# Yamlify
+# Yamlify Me

-Yamlify is a document generation tool and python library, which combines yaml and Jinja2.
+Yamlify Me is a document generation tool and python library, which combines yaml and Jinja2.

 It includes: